Dadangdut33/adonisjs-react-rbac-dashboard-template/README.md

 # adonisjs-react-rbac-dashboard

-An open-source fullstack application template built with AdonisJS and ReactJS with Role-Based Access Control (RBAC) system also with a dashboard and modern UI.
+An open-source fullstack application template built with AdonisJS and ReactJS with Role-Based Access Control (RBAC) system also with a dashboard and basic shadCN / Mantine styled UI.

 This template is currently made using adonisjs/core v6.x.